OpenRefine/OpenRefine/docs/docs/manual/wikibase/overview.md

 To do this with OpenRefine, you'll need a column of publication titles that you have reconciled (and create new items where needed); each publication will have one or more locations in a “setting” column, which is also reconciled to municipalities or regions where they exist (and create new items where needed).
 Then you can add those new relationships, and create new entities for authors, books, and places where needed.
 You do not need columns for properties; those are defined later, in the creation of your [schema](#edit-wikidata-schema).

 There is a list of [tutorials and walkthroughs on Wikidata](https://www.wikidata.org/wiki/Wikidata:Tools/OpenRefine/Editing) that will allow you to see the full process.
 You can save your schemas and drafts in OpenRefine, and your progress stays in draft until you are ready to upload it to Wikidata.
-You can also find information on [how to design a schema](https://www.wikidata.org/wiki/Wikidata:Tools/OpenRefine/Editing/Schema_alignment) and [how OpenRefine evaluates your proposed edits for issues](https://www.wikidata.org/wiki/Wikidata:Tools/OpenRefine/Editing/Quality_assurance).

 Batches of edits to Wikidata that are created with OpenRefine can be undone.
 You can test out the uploading process by reconciling to several “sandbox” entities created specifically for drafting edits and learning about Wikidata:
 * https://www.wikidata.org/wiki/Q4115189